Setting the course for green shipping

 During the MEPC 72 in 2018, the International Maritime Organization (IMO) set a goal to reduce overall greenhouse gas emissions from international shipping by 50% until the end of 2050 compared to 2008.

 While these new requirements are meant to enforce emissions reduction, the current discussion is whether that goal should be set to net zero emissions.
 Although this decision was deferred to 2023 by IMO, worldwide countries are joining to push forward more aggressive measures.
 One example is the package of proposals presented by the European Commission to cut greenhouse emissions by at least 55% by 2030 instead.
 To achieve its goals, the European Commission defined the FuelEU Maritime initiatives to address the emissions from the shipping industry.
-These measures are aimed at using less energy and at using cleaner energy types which will contribute to the EU economy-wide GHG emissions reduction targets.
+These measures are aimed at using less energy and cleaner energy types, which will contribute to the EU’s economy-wide GHG emissions reduction targets.

 The pathway to greener shipping

 There are multiple ways to optimize shipping and make it more sustainable.
-One worthy approach is by investing in new fuel alternatives.
+One worthy approach is investing in new fuel alternatives.
 Although technological developments are promising, the political debate about the fuel of choice is dividing the industry and slowing progress down.

-The lack of transparent and real-time data shared across different stakeholders in the port makes it difficult for shipping companies to adjust their schedules.
+The lack of transparent and real-time data sharing across different stakeholders in the port makes it difficult for shipping companies to adjust their schedules.
 Only if a trusted, standardized exchange of information could be facilitated, then operators wouldn’t need to build wasteful, expensive, and unnecessary margins.

 • 35% of the companies have a clear emissions target to be net zero by 2050 and have committed to the IMO targets.